History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: WWII anti-aircraft station on the cliffs

-During WWI and WWII a large number of coastal defense stations were built along the cliffs of Orkney.
+During WWI and WWII a large number of coastal defence stations were built along the cliffs of Orkney.
 Most were armed with anti-aircraft guns and with searchlight towers to pick out enemy aircraft.
 The cliffs at Yesnaby were one such site.
 The station was manned by Royal Navy personnel.
 The brick buildings are starkly functional, nothing more than rectangular structures with stone lintels for doors and windows.
 One of the surviving buildings housed diesel engines used to provide electricity, and another housed a generator.
 An observation hut has also survived.

 The geology along the coast at Yesnaby is truly fascinating, with evidence of volcanic activity and sand rippling, sand cracking, and pseudomorphs over 300 million years ago.
 The cliffs are formed from Lower Devonian Sandstone topped by Lower Stromness Flagstones, where you can often find fossilised stromatolites.